Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

 Our gateway course is AY112 Introduction to Cultural Anthropology, which is required for all 200-level and above Anthropology courses.
 We offer multiple sections of this course in the fall and the spring.
-This course is also required for all Global Studies majors.
+This course can also be counted as an elective for the Global Studies major.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?